7ZS5/Ultimud/readme.md

 # Legend and Myth

-A browser-based text-based multiplayer RPG made with html/css/javascript
+A browser-based text-based RPG made with html/css/javascript